lancopku/SGM/README.md

 ***************************************************************

 ## Reproducibility
-We provide the pretrained checkpoints of the SGM model and the SGM+GE model on the RCV1-V2 dataset to help you reproduce our reported experimental results.
+We provide the pretrained checkpoints of the SGM model and the SGM+GE model on the RCV1-V2 dataset to help you to reproduce our reported experimental results.
 The detailed reproduction steps are as follows:

-- Please download the RCV1-V2 dataset and checkpoints first, then put them in the folder *./data/data/*
+- Please download the RCV1-V2 dataset and checkpoints first by clicking on the link provided above, then put them in the folder *./data/data/*
 - Preprocessing: ```python3 preprocess.py ```
 - Predict: ```python3 predict.py -gpus id -log log_name```